mandubian/mandubian.com/source/_posts/2012-11-09-JSON-inception.markdown

 Added power, but nothing changed for the additional 4 lines.

 ## <a name="wtf-inception-minimalist">Let's be minimalist</a>
-As we are perfectionnist, now we propose a new way of writing the same code:
+As we are perfectionist, now we propose a new way of writing the same code:

 {% codeblock lang:json %}
 import play.api.libs.json._